awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-cognito.md

 1. For **Add workers, **choose **Import existing Amazon Cognito user groups**, and choose one or more user groups that are part of the new team\.

 1. If you choose an **SNS topic**, all workers added to the team are subscribed to the Amazon Simple Notification Service \(Amazon SNS\) topic and notified when new work items are available to the team\.
 Choose from a list of your existing SNS topics related to Amazon SageMaker Ground Truth or Amazon Augmented AI or choose **Create new topic** to create one\.
+**Note**
+Amazon SNS notifications are supported by Ground Truth and are not supported by Augmented AI\.
+If you subscribe workers to receive SNS notifications, they will only receive notifications about Ground Truth labeling jobs\.
+They will not receive notifications about Augmented AI tasks\.

 ### Subscriptions<a name="subscriptions-cog-workteam"></a>